Publish to NPM

 If you need another file type that isn’t natively supported by Astro, add a build step to your package.
 This advanced exercise is left up to you.

 Share your hard work by adding your integration to our integrations library!

 Section titled package.json data

-The library is automatically updated nightly, pulling in every package published to NPM with the
+The library is automatically updated weekly, pulling in every package published to NPM with the

 The integrations library reads the